Regularly Scheduled Events

 Live Music at the Next Page

-Book Clubs at the Next Page
+Book Clubs at the Next Page.

 Up next in Book Clubs......

-August 23rd at 6 pm: The Drinking Club with a Reading Problem will be discussing Uncommon Type: Some Stories by Tom Hanks.
+October 25th at 6 pm: Drinking Club with a Reading Problem will be discussing Uncommon Type: Some Stories by Tom Hanks.
 Yes, THE Tom Hanks!

 Up Next @ Next Page....

-July 31st from 5 pm until 7 pm Nonnie Thompson will be discussing and signing her book Time it Was: Memoir of a Modern Poineer.
-On an icy Rocky Mountain highway, the winter sun was setting on a teeaged girl hitchhiking alone.
+Friday September 21st at 4pm: join author and photographer Nonnie Thompson as she reads from her memoir, Time it Was: Memoir of a Modern Pioneer.
+On an icy Rocky Mountain highway, the winter sun was setting on a teenaged girl hitchhiking alone.
 In the 1970s Nonnie Thompson was running away from her parents’ home yearning for the freedom and wildness of a pioneer wagon train.
 She found what she was looking for in a Colorado commune.
 Time it Was captures the youthful enthusiasm of those years while tracing the joys and sorrows of a woman who lived them deeply.

 Sunday September 23rd at 2pm: local author and life coach, Claudine Nordren is launching her children's book Quigley the Quiet Hedgehog with a reading and signing.
 Quigley is a self-confident, assertive hedgehog who enjoys reading, creating, adventure, friends, and solitude.
 In a world where the extrovert ideal is celebrated, Quigley stands up for the introvert and demonstrates finding freedom in serenity.
 Aimed at preschool and elementary aged children, this colorful storybook with hand-painted illustrations encourages the quiet temperament at home, at school, and in social situations.